lloda/ra-ra/README.md

 low-dimensional vector algebra.
 Blitz++ was a great early array library and it hasn't really been replaced as far as I can tell.

-My other inspirations are APL and J, which have gone further than most in exploring how array operations could or should be generalized.
+I've also been inspired by APL and J, which have led the way in exploring how array operations could be generalized.

 This is a simple library.
-I tend to avoid second-guessing the compiler and I don't focus on performance as much as Blitz++ did.
-However, I am wary of adding stuff if I think it could become a barrier if I really tried to make things fast.
+I don't want to second-guess the compiler and I don't stress performance as much as Blitz++ did.
+However, I am wary of adding features that could become an obstacle if I ever tried to make things fast(er).
 I believe that improvements such as new traversal methods or the optimization of specific expression patterns should be easy to implement without turning the library inside out.